Megachurches are getting even bigger as churches close across the country

 "It's like a marriage," explains Lucas.
 "An older congregation with a rich history but a declining population joins forces with a younger church like Liquid, with fresh energy and vision and volunteers.
 You basically bring them together and rebirth the church."

-Typically, the mergers are between a church in decline and a pastor ready to retire, according to Jim Tomberlin, who founded The Unstuck Group, a consultancy to assist church mergers.
+Typically, the mergers are between a church in decline or a pastor ready to retire, according to Jim Tomberlin, a member of The Unstuck Group, a consulting organization that offers a service to support church mergers.
 It's a case of "you need a building, we need a pastor," he says.

 Tomberlin sees it as a win-win.
 The larger church grows its membership.
 The smaller congregation gets "a great communicator," in the form of a dynamic pastor, but also a local pastor "who's not consumed or distracted by preparing sermons 10 or 20 hours a week, every week," he says.
 "That gives them time to serve that congregation."